szstonelee/elephant_eye_c_plusplus/lock_free_vs_thread_lock.md

 For skip list, maybe we can use tens threads for each CPU core, and split skip list to multi segments.
 If each thread does not visit the segment of skip list in other thread, there is no data race.
 We can use lock freely and achieve benefits from cache and compiler optimization.

 The additional benefit for no-using lock-free algorithm is transaction.
 We can lock the data structure, do subtraction to account A with addition to accoutn B. For lock-free algorithm, transaciton is not easy even not possible.

+Another benefit for single thread programming is the simiplicity of coding.
+Lock-free algorithm is difficult to be error-free.
+Lock algorithm is in the middle for complexity.